 How much does AWS IoT Device Tester for AWS IoT Greengrass cost?

-What CPU architectures and operating systems are compatible with AWS IoT Greengrass Core?
+Which CPU architectures and operating systems is AWS IoT Greengrass compatible with?

 Operating systems and CPU architectures supported by AWS IoT Greengrass Core and tested for compatibility by AWS are listed here.
 Other Linux variants may also successfully run IoT Greengrass, but may not have been validated by the AWS IoT Greengrass team.
 You can validate other Linux variants for compatibility using the IoT Greengrass dependency checker on GitHub.
 Alternatively, you can run IoT Greengrass in “process mode” which lowers the compatibility threshold, but removes support for Linux containers.

 What devices are compatible with AWS IoT Greengrass Core, and how can I get started quickly?

 You can run AWS IoT Greengrass Core on a device that meets the minimum hardware and software requirements.
 You can also self-test your devices to see if they will run optimally with AWS IoT Greengrass and other AWS services using AWS IoT Device Tester.
 You can also discover and evaluate devices that are compatible with AWS IoT Greengrass in the AWS Partner Device Catalog.

 How can I validate my device will run AWS IoT Greengrass Core?

 Connecting FreeRTOS and Other Devices to AWS IoT Greengrass

 How can I connect devices locally to AWS IoT Greengrass Core?